How To Take Care of Your Bonsai

-Besides the undeniable cuteness, the Bonsai tree is the perfect small plant for plant enthusiasts of all ages.
-They are ever so slightly more delicate compared to your average indoor plant, but with some tender love and care, your bonsai will thrive.
+Besides the undeniable cuteness, bonsai is the perfect small plant for plant enthusiasts of all ages.
+They are ever so slightly more delicate compared to your average indoor plant, but with some tender love and care, it will thrive.

-The art of Bonsai started over 900 years ago in China as a hobby for the Royal Family members.
-Shared with the Western World during the first World War, Bonsai was introduced to New Zealand in the last 100 years and has become a popular hobby for plant lovers.
-Translating to “tree in shallow container” Bonsai are grown in pots or small containers and are trained to produce a desired shape through ‘pruning and pinching’.
+The art of bonsai started over 900 years ago in China as a hobby for the Royal Family members.
+Shared with the Western World during the first World War, it was introduced to New Zealand in the last 100 years and has become a popular hobby for plant lovers.
+Translating to “tree in shallow container” bonsai are grown in pots or small containers and are trained to produce a desired shape through ‘pruning and pinching’.
 Since your bonsai is a living miniature tree it will only get more beautiful as it matures, just as regular sized trees do.
-With the right care, your bonsai will go on to remain healthy, beautiful and of course, miniature for many years to come.
+With the right care, your plant will go on to remain healthy, beautiful and of course, miniature for many years to come.

-Watering your bonsai is the most crucial step to keeping it healthy and happy for years.
-A bonsai’s soil should never become completely dry so depending on its sun exposure, it may need daily watering.
-However, this may vary depending on the size of the pot, type of soil and type of bonsai tree you own.
-We recommend using a moisture meter at the beginning to help you discover how much water your bonsai needs.
-Also, our knowledgeable staff members at Palmers are there to answer any questions you have about the particular bonsai tree you are interested in.
+Watering is the most crucial step to keeping it healthy and happy for years.
+The soil should never become completely dry so depending on its sun exposure, it may need daily watering.
+However, this may vary depending on the size of the pot, type of soil and type you own.
+We recommend using a moisture meter at the beginning to help you discover how much water your plant needs.
+Also, our knowledgeable staff members at Palmers are there to answer any questions you have.

 Since your bonsai is growing in such a small amount of soil it is necessary to replenish the soil’s supply of nutrients from time to time.
 Any general-purpose liquid fertiliser will be perfect, we recommend the Thrive All Purpose Liquid Plant Food from Yates.
 However because of their miniature size, we suggest that fertilisers should be used at half their recommended strength.
 Apply your fertiliser at least once a month except during winter.